Contentful Personalization & Analytics

 • Works for content that appears below the fold

-• Triggers when component scrolls into view
+• Triggers when an entry scrolls into view

 When used without <OptimizationScrollProvider>, tracking uses screen dimensions instead: